STATS 7059 - Mathematical Statistics

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Component Weighting Objective Assessment Assignments 30% all online quizzes 20% all Online Exam 50% all
+Component Weighting Objective Assessment Assignments 30% all Quizzes 10% all Mid-Semester Test 30% all End-of-semester Test 30% all

 Assessment Related RequirementsAn aggregate score of at least 50% is required to pass the course.

 Assessment DetailFive equally weighted (10% each) assigments, due at the end of weeks 3, 5, 7, 9, 12.

 The assignments will be distributed on Monday of weeks 2, 4, 6, 8, 11.

 Submission1.
 All written assignments are to be submitted online via MyUni.

 2. Late assignments will not be accepted unless an extension has been arranged prior to the due date.

 Grades for your performance in this course will be awarded in accordance with the following scheme: